 While Dr. Conteh’s research has focused on perinatal health, her insights from studying medical mistrust among pregnant people can be applied to other disciplines to help overcome systemic barriers and promote health equity.

 Here’s how modern-day providers can develop the skills necessary to approach everyday encounters more empathetically.

 When we asked Dr. Conteh how clinicians can develop empathy, she said simply: “Listen.”

 “You can never go wrong with listening,” she adds.
 “Empathy is listening, hearing the stories, reading the books, educating yourself.
 It’s something that everyone could work on when interacting with anyone who has different lived experiences, which we all do.”

-Immersive experiences outside of the practice may help further contextualise those learnings, according to a paper from the American Psychological Association.
-Something as simple as consuming media featuring diverse characters can create a recognisable “backdrop” to understand the patient’s point of view.
+Immersive experiences outside of the practice may help further contextualize those learnings, according to a paper from the American Psychological Association.
+Something as simple as consuming media featuring diverse characters can create a recognizable “backdrop” to understand the patient’s point of view.
 Other activities such as visiting diverse communities can also be helpful, the authors add.

 And don’t forget the value of continuing education and competency tools.
-Special resources from the World Health Organization, AudioDigest, Lippincott Solutions and others can also help make empathy a more inherent part of clinical practice, as can including patient perspectives in everyday tools and educational materials.
+Special resources from the American Medical Association, AudioDigest, Lippincott Solutions and others can also help make empathy a more inherent part of clinical practice, as can including patient perspectives in everyday tools and educational materials.

 Finding a shared language

 Medical jargon can create a wedge between patients and providers.
 Even if clinicians don’t sense the divide, marginalized patients might.
 In learning to be more empathetic, Dr. Conteh suggests that providers be more aware of their language and focus on creating a dialogue that is understandable and shared.